Nealea123/nealea123.github.io/index.md

 layout: page
 ---
 # Yaohang Xu (许耀航)
 I am a highly-motivated person interested in robotics.
-My research goal is to build agile, safe, intelligent, and autonomous mobile robot systems.
-So my research lies in the intersection of robotics, planning, optimization, and control.
+My research goal is to establish a robot system with high generalization, robustness, intelligence and the ability to independently complete complex and dexterous long-series operation tasks.
+So my research is the intersection of robots, dexterous operation, large models and reinforcement learning.
 Since 2023, I have been pursuing a M.Sc. in School of Artificial Intelligence and Automation at Huazhong University of Science and Technology (HUST) under the supervision of Prof. Lijun Zhu.
 I received my B.Eng. in School of Artificial Intelligence and Automation at Huazhong University of Science and Technology (HUST) in 2023.

 <!-- <center class="half">
     <img src="/images/rm/robots.jpg" width="400"/>